v5ma/selfawarenetworks/00changelog.md

 The book then is about merging the notes into the 14 part structure, (as described above each Cycle has 5 subcycles that are 10 pages each covering a topic.)
 If you considered the book as simply subcycles it would have 14x5 = 70 subcycles.
 Or a book with 70 ten page chapers.
 I believe that the material I have on each topic exceeds 10 pages, and the number of topics exceeds 70, however it has not been difficult to generate new content if there are infact gaps discovered when the contents of the book are filled in.
 Filled in meaning moving content from these notes into the chapter or cycle outline.

 I'm reviewing the text of the notes in the order of the longest texts to the shortest.
 So in the beginning the progress will seem slow, but it will accelerate as the audio text notes I'm working on get smaller.

-# New Note: a0320z Artificial Neurology: Robotic State & Stages

-# New Note: a0312z "Consciousness a memory system" paper review + "The Physics of Representation" paper review

-# New Note: a0308z Consciousness Not Explained: Thoughts on Daniel Dennet's Illusion, and the Hard Problem.

-# New Note: b0002y.md electron bonds primer, this talk helped me to consider oscillation as both solving the attention binding issue, and explaining how all of our cells act as a collective sensor.

-My criticism of Daniel Dennet's Consciousness Explained, other topics include emotion, emotion, internal representations, and synaptic rendering,

 # September 17th, 2022
 a0310z created "NAPOT 5: Neural Array Projection Oscillatory Tomography Revision 5" visit github .com /v5ma /selfawarenetworks and search and look for note a0310z or this link